itsdrnoob/Mi-NoteBook-14-Hackintosh/README.md

 - iMessages (IG it'll work after SMBIOS edit)

 ## Not Tested
-- Camera (No inbuilt camera.
-I forgot to order webcam along with laptop xD).
+- ~~Camera (No inbuilt camera.
+I forgot to order webcam along with laptop xD).~~ Works on i3 model, not tested on any other.
 - Facetime (No Webcam.
 Will most likely work after changing SMBIOS).